Surface group representations in ${\rm SL}_2({\mathbb C})$ with finite mapping class orbits: Analysis of Dehn twists

 \section{Analysis of Dehn twists}

-Throughout this section, let $\Sigma$ be a surface of genus $g\geq1$ with $n\geq0$ punctures.
-For convenience of exposition, we shall denote by $(*)$ the following condition on a representation $\pi_1(\Sigma)\to\SL_2(\C)$:
+Throughout this section, let $\Sigma$ be a surface of genus $g\geq1$ with $n\,\geq\,0$ punctures.
+For convenience of exposition, we shall denote by $(*)$ the following condition on a representation $\pi_1(\Sigma)\,\to\,\SL_2(\C)$:

-\begin{quotation} $(*)$ The representation is semisimple, and moreover $\Sigma$ has genus at least $2$ or the representation is not special dihedral. \end{quotation} Given $\rho:\pi_1(\Sigma)\to\SL_2(\C)$ satisfying $(*)$, Theorems A and B (respectively, Theorem C) state that $\rho$ has finite (respectively, bounded) image in $\SL_2(\C)$ if its mapping class group orbit in the character variety $X(\Sigma)$ is finite (respectively, bounded).
+\begin{quotation} $(*)$ The representation is semisimple, and moreover $\Sigma$ has genus at least $2$ or the representation is not special dihedral. \end{quotation}

+Given $\rho\,:\,\pi_1(\Sigma)\,\to\,\SL_2(\C)$ satisfying $(*)$, Theorems A and B (respectively, Theorem C) state that $\rho$ has finite (respectively, bounded) image in $\SL_2(\C)$ if its mapping class group orbit in the character variety $X(\Sigma)$ is finite (respectively, bounded).
 Let us recall the following.

-\begin{theorem}[{\cite[Theorem 1.2]{psw}}] Let $\Sigma$ be a surface of positive genus $g\geq1$ with $n\geq0$ punctures.
-If a semisimple representation $\pi_1(\Sigma)\to\SL_2(\C)$ has finite monodromy along all simple loops on $\Sigma$, then it has finite image. \end{theorem}
+\begin{theorem}[{\cite[Theorem 1.2]{psw}}] Let $\Sigma$ be a surface of positive genus $g\,\geq\,1$ with $n\,\geq\,0$ punctures.
+If a semisimple representation $\pi_1(\Sigma)\,\to\,\SL_2(\C)$ has finite monodromy along all simple loops on $\Sigma$, then it has finite image. \end{theorem}

-\begin{proposition}[{\cite[Lemma 2.2]{psw}}] Let $\Sigma$ be a surface of positive genus $g\geq1$ with $n\geq0$ punctures.
-If a semisimple representation $\pi_1(\Sigma)\to\SL_2(\C)$ has elliptic or central monodromy along all simple loops on $\Sigma$, then it is unitarizable. \end{proposition}
+\begin{proposition}[{\cite[Lemma 2.2]{psw}}] Let $\Sigma$ be a surface of positive genus $g\,\geq\,1$ with $n\,\geq\,0$ punctures.
+If a semisimple representation $\pi_1(\Sigma)\,\to\,\SL_2(\C)$ has elliptic or central monodromy along all simple loops on $\Sigma$, then it is unitarizable. \end{proposition}

+Consequently, to prove Theorems A and B (respectively, Theorem C) it suffices to prove that a representation $\rho\,:\,\pi_1(\Sigma)\,\to\,\SL_2(\C)$ with finite (respectively, bounded) mapping class group orbit in the character variety has finite (respectively, elliptic or central) monodromy along all nondegenerate simple closed curves on $\Sigma$.
+Let us divide up the curves into four types: \begin{itemize} \item {Type I.} Nonseparating essential curves.

+\item {Type II.} Separating essential curves $a\,\subset\,\Sigma$ with each component of $\Sigma|a$ (defined in section 2.3) having genus at least one.